GlitcherOG/SSX-PS2-Collection-Modder/README.md

-# SSX Trilogy MODDER
+# SSX PS2 Collection MODDER

-This is a modding tool i came up and started making when i caught covid as a way to keep busy.
-Made for the PAL Version but may work with other versions.
+This is a modding tool i came up and started making when i caught covid as a way to keep busy and kept working on it to support the main 3 SSX Games on the Ps2.

-## Features
+## Current Features
 - SSH Texture Extractor/Maker
 - Big (BigF And C0FB) Decompressor/Extractor and Making (BigF)
 - Character DB Editor (SSX 3)